-- 1. Independently selects and implements multiple methods and means of evaluation in ways that are appropriate to the identified goals and questions of the assessment as well as diversity characteristics of the service recipient. - a.
+11. Independently selects and implements multiple methods and means of evaluation in ways that are appropriate to the identified goals and questions of the assessment as well as diversity characteristics of the service recipient.

+- a.
 From a variety of testing materials, select those most appropriate for the referral question - b.
-Collect data from a variety of sources (interview, medical record, prior testing reports, collateral information) - 2.
+Collect data from a variety of sources (interview, medical record, prior testing reports, collateral information) - 12.
 Independently understands the strengths and limitations of diagnostic approaches and interpretation of results from multiple measures for diagnosis and treatment planning - a.
 From a variety of testing materials, select those most appropriate for the referral question - b.
-Collect data from a variety of sources (interview, medical record, prior testing reports, collateral information) - 3.
+Collect data from a variety of sources (interview, medical record, prior testing reports, collateral information) - c.
+Demonstrate the ability to apply the knowledge of functional and dysfunctional behaviors including context to the assessment and/or diagnostic process - 13.
 Independently selects and administers a variety of assessment tools that draw from the best available empirical literature and that reflect the science of measurement and psychometrics and integrates results to accurately evaluate presenting question appropriate to the practice site and broad area of practice - a.
 From a variety of testing materials, select those most appropriate for the referral question - b.
-Administer, score, and interpret testing results correctly - 4.
+Administer, score, and interpret testing results correctly - 14.
 Utilizes case formulation and diagnosis for intervention planning in the context of stages of human development and diversity - a.
 Collect data from a variety of sources (interview, medical record, prior testing reports, collateral information) - b.
 Incorporate data into a well-written, integrated report - c.
-Demonstrate a working knowledge of DSM-5 nosology and multiaxial classification

-- 5. Independently and accurately conceptualizes the multiple dimensions of the case based on the results of assessment - a.
+Demonstrate a working knowledge of DSM-5 nosology and multiaxial classification - 15.
+Independently and accurately conceptualizes the multiple dimensions of the case based on the results of assessment - a.
 Collect data from a variety of sources (interview, medical record, prior testing reports, collateral information) - b.
-Incorporate data into a well-written, integrated report - 6.
-Communicates results in written and verbal form clearly, constructively, and accurately in a conceptually appropriate manner - a.
+Incorporate data into a well-written, integrated report - c.
+Demonstrate understanding of human behavior within its context (e.g. family, social, societal and cultural) - 16.
+Communicates orally and in written documents the findings and implications of the assessment in an accurate and effective manner sensitive to a range of audiences. - a.
 Incorporate data into a well-written, integrated report - b.
-Demonstrate a working knowledge of DSM-5 nosology and multiaxial classification - 7.
+Demonstrate a working knowledge of DSM-5 nosology and multiaxial classification - 17.
 Demonstrates knowledge of and ability to select appropriate and contextually sensitive means of assessment/data gathering that answers consultation referral question - a.
 Provide accurate and clinically relevant feedback regarding testing, assessment, and behavior modification plans to non-psychology staff - b.
-Provide psychological input to improve patient care and treatment outcomes - 8.
+Provide psychological input to improve patient care and treatment outcomes - 18.
 Applies knowledge to provide effective assessment feedback and to articulate appropriate recommendations - a.
-Provide accurate and clinically relevant feedback regarding testing, assessment, and behavior modification plans to non-psychology staff that is sensitive to a range of audiences - b.
+Provide accurate and clinically relevant feedback regarding testing, assessment, and behavior modification plans to non-psychology staff that is sensitive to a range of audiences

+- b.
 Interact professionally as a member of a multidisciplinary team - c.
-Apply evidence-based practice in clinical work - 9.
-Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective. - a.
+Demonstrate current knowledge of diagnostic classification systems, function and dysfunctional behaviors, including consideration of client strengths and psychopathology. - 19.
+Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decisionmaking biases, distinguishing the aspects of assessment that are subjective from those that are objective. - a.
 Provide accurate and clinically relevant interpretation regarding testing, assessment, and behavior modification plans to non-psychology staff - b.
-Apply evidence-based practice in clinical work - 10.
-Demonstrates cultural humility in actions and interactions
+Apply evidence-based practice in clinical work - 20.
+Demonstrates cultural humility in actions and interactions - a.
+Seeks out further knowledge regarding cultural considerations in the process of assessment